Shemplo/Middle-Earth-RMG/README.md

     * Second hero can't block path on road if there is only 1 tile in width between any obstacles.
 If second hero have no more move points and blocks the route then you have to banish him (and never buy any other second heroes).
+* Player who can held battlefield castle (in zone 3) for 1 month since he captured this castle and write to chat "I captured middle castle" is the winner.
+Player can capture that castle but doen't write message to the chat.
+In this case timer will go since day when player decided to write specified message to chat.
 * Each player have 1 restart until 112 (inclusive).

 ### Template